Community Guide · Lane County, Oregon

 Extreme Heat Services

-St. Vincent de Paul Β· Lane County
+St. Vincent de Paul · Lane County

-Emergency Cooling Centers β€” Lane Events Center (Primary Site)
+Emergency Cooling Centers

 SVdP operates cooling centers in partnership with Lane County during extreme heat events.
-The primary site is the Lane Events Center (Lane County Fairgrounds) β€” a large, air-conditioned venue with amenities including seating areas, restrooms, water, and snacks.
-Centers activate when temperatures become dangerously high and remain open longer when temps reach 98Β°F and overnight lows stay above 60Β°F. Open to everyone: elderly, families, and unhoused individuals.
-Pets may be accommodated at satellite sites.
+Centers open when temperatures become dangerously high — staying open longer when temps reach 98°F and do not drop below 60°F overnight.
+Open to everyone: elderly, families, and unhoused individuals.

 Extreme Heat All Welcome